-The officers of the Corporation shall be a President, a Senior Vice President-President Elect, Vice President- Senior Vice President Elect, an Executive Vice President-Executive Director, a Chairman of the Board, and such other Vice Presidents as the Board of Directors may from time to time determine, as well as a Treasurer, Secretary and other officers including Assistant Vice President, Treasurers or Secretaries as may be elected by the Board of Directors from time to time.
+The officers of the Corporation shall be a President, a Senior Vice President, a Vice President, an Executive Director, a Chairperson of the Board, and such other Vice Presidents as the Board of Directors may from time to time determine, as well as a Treasurer, Secretary, and other officers including Assistant Vice President, Assistant Treasurers or Assistant Secretaries as may be elected by the Board of Directors from time to time.
 Such officers shall have the authority and perform the duties herein set out or if not inconsistent therewith, as prescribed from time to time by the Board of Directors, and, if required by the Board of Directors, shall give bond for the faithful discharge of their duties.
-Any two or more offices may be held by the same person, except the offices of President, Secretary, and Executive Vice President.
-With the exception of the President, the officers need not be members of the Board of Directors.
+Any two or more offices may be held by the same person, except the offices of the President, Senior Vice President, Vice President, Secretary, Treasurer, and Executive Director.

 Section 2.
 Election and Term of Office

-The officers of the Corporation shall be elected by the directors from among the Regular members at the annual meeting of the members.
-The officers who are elected at an annual meeting of the members shall be eligible to succeed themselves, for not more than one additional term.
-The term of each officer elected shall commence with such election and each officer shall hold office until the next annual meeting of members and until his or her successor shall have been elected and shall have been qualified.
-Vacancies may be filled or new offices created and filled at any meeting of the Board of Directors.
+The officers of the Corporation shall be elected by the directors from among the Regular members at the first board meeting of the year.
+The officers who are elected at the board meeting, except the Treasurer, shall be eligible to succeed themselves for not more than one additional term.
+The Treasurer shall be eligible to hold office for an unlimited number of terms.
+The term of each officer elected shall commence with such election, and each officer shall hold office until the next first board meeting of the year and until his or her successor shall have been elected and shall have been qualified.
+Vacancies may be filled, or new offices created and filled at any meeting of the Board of Directors.